-To make it easier to have a lower-cost lifestyle in Utah, take a look at the three major cities with the lowest cost of living, according to the Council for Community and Economic Research’s Cost of Living Index for the second quarter of 2021.
+To make it easier to have a lower-cost lifestyle in Utah, take a look at the three major cities with the lowest cost of living, according to the Council for Community and Economic Research’s Cost of Living Index for 2022.

-With a cost-of-living index of 96.1, Cedar City is the most affordable major city in Utah, the council says.
+With a cost-of-living index of 98.1, Cedar City is the most affordable major city in Utah, the council says.
 How many people call Cedar City home?
-Just shy of 35,000, according to the most recent census data.
+About 37,200, according to the most recent census data from 2021.
 If you enjoy a low cost of living and a small-town feel, Cedar City may be the right fit for you.

-If Cedar Valley is too small for you, try Provo (cost-of-living index of 99.5), which is home to over 110,000 people, according to 2019 census data, and 8,700 businesses, so finding gainful employment should be doable if you need a new job post-move, but home values in the Provo-Orem metro area are on the steep side.
+If Cedar Valley is too small for you, try Provo (cost-of-living index of 104.4), which is home to over 114,000 people, according to 2021 census data, but home values in the Provo-Orem metro area are on the steep side.